Fully-funded PhD studentships in Data Science

 Artur Garcez is Professor of Computer Science at City, University of London.
 He holds a Ph.D. in Computing (2000) from Imperial College London.
 He is a Fellow of the British Computer Society (FBCS), member of the ACM, AAAI, IEEE, CGCA, and partner at Performance Systems, Rio de Janeiro, and Cognitive Intelligence, London.

-at City University London, president of the Steering Committee of the
+at City, president of the Steering Committee of the

 Neural-Symbolic Learning and Reasoning Association

 , London, and founding director of City's MSc in Data Science

-Garcez has an established track record of research in Machine Learning, Neural Computing and Artificial Intelligence.
+Garcez has an established track record of research in Machine Learning, Neural Computation and Artificial Intelligence.
 He has co-authored two books: Neural-Symbolic Cognitive Reasoning

 , with Lamb and Gabbay (Springer 2009), and Neural-Symbolic Learning Systems